 Slideshow highlighting the Emergency COVID-19 Certificate process

 The Emergency COVID-19 Certificate is intended to address situations where applicants for certificates and/or certificate extensions have completed all the requirements except for state certification examinations.
 The COVID-19 certificate would permit individuals in this situation to be considered certified and thus employable in the area of the certificate and/or certificate extension sought.

-The COVID-19 certificate is valid for one (1) year.
-During that year, the COVID-19 Certificate holder must take and pass the missing exam(s).
+The COVID-19 certificate is valid for two (2) years.
+During that time, the COVID-19 Certificate holder must take and pass the missing exam(s).

 Examples of individuals who may be eligible for the Emergency COVID-19 certificate include, but are not limited to, those who: